-The restriction on the purchase of foreign currency is that such foreign currency has not yet been received by the Financial Group and, therefore, it cannot dispose of them at the date of the consolidated statement of financial position.
-The restriction on foreign exchange will be on the agreed settlement date of such transactions which, as of December 31, 2024 and 2023, is between 1 and 4 days.
+The restriction on the purchase of foreign currency is that such foreign currency has not yet been received by the Bank and, therefore, it cannot dispose of them at the date of the statement of financial position.
+The restriction on foreign exchange will be on the agreed settlement date of such transactions which, as of December 31, 2024 and 2023, are between 1 and 4 days.

-The restriction associated with monetary regulation deposits at the Central Bank is that the Financial Group is required by law to maintain a specific level of monetary funds with the Central Bank to provide liquidity to the financial system.
-The funds held in this type of instruments are not freely available to the Financial Group, and do not have a defined release date; therefore, they are permanently restricted.
+The restriction associated with monetary regulation deposits at the Central Bank is that the Bank is required by law to maintain a specific level of monetary funds with the Central Bank to provide liquidity to the financial system.
+The funds held in this type of instruments are not freely available to the Bank and do not have a defined release date; therefore, they are permanently restricted.